Thrilling rides, family attractions and sports fun near Toronto

 Location: 290 Bremner Boulevard, Toronto

-Explore the aquatic world of Ripley’s Aquarium of Canada.
-A family favourite, the aquarium offers multiple viewing galleries and artificial reefs, a discovery centre and live diving shows.
+Explore the aquatic world with multiple viewing galleries and artificial reefs, a discovery centre and live diving shows.

 Location: 288 Bremner Boulevard, Toronto